 Managing my stress over the holidays is essential as stress can seriously impact your thyroid health.
-Finding time for bubble baths, sitting in front of the fire with a book to unwind and making time for a few minutes alone here and there, make all the difference for me.
+Finding time for bubble baths (or Epsom Salt baths), sitting in front of the fire with a book to unwind and making time for a few minutes alone here and there, make all the difference for me.

 Even when we have family and friends staying over the Christmas or New Year period, I will still excuse myself for a while to get away and have some quiet time if I need it.
 Usually, saying something like “I’m just going to sit upstairs for a bit and read/relax/have a nap/take a bath” etc. works well and people are quite happy to entertain themselves, so they’re not bothered at all by it.